Alberto Aquilani: Style of play

 Aquilani was a modern, hard-working and versatile playmaker who was capable of functioning in a number of midfield roles, from a holding role as a deep-lying playmaker, to a more advanced trequartista or attacking midfielder.
 His favoured position was that of an offensive-minded central midfielder or box-to-box midfielder, a position known as the "mezz'ala" role, in Italy, which enabled him to make late attacking runs from behind into the penalty area or create space for team-mates with his movement, despite his lack of notable pace or physicality; he was also used on the wing, or even as a wing-back on occasion.
 With the Italy national team, he was also deployed in a different role, as a false-attacking midfielder on occasion, under manager Cesare Prandelli.
 Throughout his career, Aquilani drew praise for his vision, creativity, technique, quick incisive passing, which enabled him to dictate the tempo of his team's plays in midfield, and was also noted for his energy and long-range shooting ability with either foot.
 Due to his eye for goal, height, and heading accuracy, he was also effective in the air, and was also accurate from set-pieces, which enabled him to contribute to his team's offensive play with additional goals from midfield.
 Despite his talent in his youth, he was often injury prone throughout his career, which limited his playing time and affected his fitness and consistency, and as a result, he has been accused by some in the sport of not living up to his initial potential.

 Managerial career

 On 11 July 2019, Aquilani was announced as the head coach of Fiorentina's under-18 team, remaining in that position until December, when he joined the first team staff as an assistant to Giuseppe Iachini.
 On 19 July 2020, he was appointed as head coach of the Primavera squad.
 On 26 August 2020, the side successfully defended the Coppa Italia Primavera title, beating Hellas Verona 1–0 in the final.

-In 2023, he left Fiorentina's youth system to embark on a career as a first team head coach, taking over at Serie B club SC Pisa.
+In 2023, he left Fiorentina's youth system to embark on a career as a first team head coach, taking over at Serie B club Pisa.
 After guiding Pisa to a mid-table place in the league table, Aquilani parted ways with the club in June 2024.

 After a season without a job, in June 2025, Aquilani was appointed in charge of Serie B club Catanzaro, replacing Fabio Caserta.